DanielDiGiovanni-py/VRPTR/README.md

 ## Overview

 This repository contains code for **VRPTR** (“Variational Resting-state to Task Prediction Transformer”), a deep learning framework to predict **task-evoked** fMRI activity from **resting-state** fMRI data on cortical surfaces.
-The project is inspired by concepts and methodologies introduced in **Chapter 2** (fundamentals of resting-state functional connectivity in neurosurgical planning) and **Chapter 5** (mesh-based CNNs and Transformers for fMRI data) of the attached thesis.
+The project is inspired by concepts and methodologies introduced in **Chapter 2** (fundamentals of resting-state functional connectivity in neurosurgical planning) and **Chapter 5** (mesh-based CNNs and Transformers for fMRI data) of the thesis: Deep Learning and Statistical Methods for Clinical Application of Functional Magnetic Resonance Imaging.

 ### What is VRPTR?